reallyTG/drasync-artifact/README.md

 If you're building this locally, make sure to `chmod 777 setupCodeQL.sh` otherwise Docker can't run it.

+# TODO

+- make sure stats query is where it needs to be.

 # drasync-artifact

 Artifact for DrAsync, a tool to detect and visualize anti-patterns related to programming with JavaScript's async features.